Linuxfabrik/monitoring-plugins/users/README.md

 # States and Perfdata

-* WARN and CRIT as provided.
+* WARN or CRIT if number of users is above a given threshold.

+Perfdata:
-* Perfdata: Number of TTY and PTY users.
+* tty: Number of TTY users.
+* pty: Number of PTY users (for example SSH).

 # Credits, License